New Hire Reporting for Employers

 ** It is critical that employers report both new hires and quarterly wages using the same FEIN.
 If employers report under different FEINs, it could appear that they are not complying with new hire reporting requirements.

-The required data elements are similar to those collected on the Federal Form W-4, except for the date the employee received pay for services (date of hire).
-While many employers send copies of the W-4 as their official new hire report, the date of hire must also be reported.
-Employers may create their own report form or use a state-designed form.
+Federal form W-4 collects the required data elements, including the date of hire.
+While many employers send copies of the W-4 as their official new hire report, electronic submission through the state new hire website is preferred.
+Employers may also create their own report form or use a state-designed form.
 Many states allow employers to report data using the following media: